CopperEgg/apidocs/revealcloud/systems.md

 CURL Response:

 Response is JSON with an single System hash, containing all details of the specified system.
+The result will be the same as above.